flame-engine/flame/doc/effects.md

 This effect runs several different type of effects simultaneously.
 You provide it with a list of your predefined effects and an offset in time which should pass in between starting each effect.

-The effects in the list should only be passed to the CombinedEffect, never added to a `PositionComponent` with `addEffect`.
+The effects in the list should only be passed to the `CombinedEffect`, never added to a `PositionComponent` with `addEffect`.

 **Note**: No effects should be of the same type since they will clash when trying to modify the